SupplyFrame/grunf/README.md

 2. Refactor to make it testable (and more funtional idomatic).

-3. Handle smtp error and print error messages

-4. More options for global config
+3. More options for global config

 ## License